MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2010/20100601-guest-post-emc-and-microsoft-think-big.md

 ---
 title:      "Guest post&#58; EMC and Microsoft Think Big"
 description: EMC and Microsoft have been thinking big lately.
 How big?
-We've set out to build and test one of the largest Hyper-V environments in the world.
+We’ve set out to build and test one of the largest Hyper-V environments in the world.
 author: sethmanheim
 ms.author: sethm
 date:       2010-06-01 15:49:00